IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Isaac_Asimov" target="_blank">Isaac Asimov</a>

->“Men rarely (if ever) manage to dream up a god superior to themselves.
-Most gods have the manners and morals of a spoiled child.”
+>“Men rarely (if ever) manage to dream up a god superior to themselves. **Most gods have the manners and morals of a spoiled child**.”

 ― <a href="https://en.wikipedia.org/wiki/Robert_A._Heinlein" target="_blank">Robert A. Heinlein</a>